 Fermentation time impacts both the amount of probiotics in your coconut yogurt and the taste.
 Your coconut yogurt should have a sharp, tangy taste.
 The longer you ferment your coconut milk the more time the bacteria have to eat the sugar and the more tart it will become.

-We recommend a 24-hour fermentation for our canned coconut yogurt methods, however raw coconut yogurt, is less predictable.
+We recommend up to 24-hour fermentation for our canned coconut yogurt methods, however raw coconut yogurt, is less predictable.
 After several spoilt batches, I now always ferment for a shorter time.
-I find 15 hours consistently produces perfect, coconut yogurt.
-You will certainly know when the coconut cream has turned bad.
-It will smell odd and will be full of tiny bubbles.
-It may even have a fizz!
+I find 12-15-hours consistently produces perfect, coconut yogurt.

 In dairy based yogurt production, bacteria in the starter culture eat the milk’s natural sugars, (lactose) during fermentation.
 Coconut flesh and water, don’t have as much natural sugar available to feed the bacteria and ensure the culturing process will take place.
 The starter culture (or probiotic) must have plenty to feed on to ensure the culturing process continues for the full duration of the fermentation.
 One teaspoon of sugar or one tablespoon of pasteurised honey is enough to kick start fermentation.
 Raw honey may have an antibiotic effect and is therefore not suitable for making yogurt.

 If you haven’t opened a fresh coconut before you are probably wondering how to?
 This video will demonstrate just how easy it is to do at home without special tools.